alexmehta/theia/README.md

 # [Theia Project](https://theiaproject.org/)

 Theia is an assistance program for the visually impaired that uses a series of sounds to communicate an environment.
-Theia won multiple awards at local and state science fairs and has a [preprint](https://arxiv.org/abs/2303.13536)
+Theia won multiple awards at local and state science fairs and has a [preprint](https://arxiv.org/abs/2303.13536) and a
 [Video Demo](https://www.youtube.com/watch?v=YrfPQbwcvGg)

 ## Installation